(Buenos Aires, Iguazu Falls, El Calafate)

 Consider taking a riverboat to Tigre which llies on the Paraná Delta, English-style rowing clubs, countless marinas, humble dwellings and elegant mansions from the “Belle Époque”, such as the Tigre Club,are to be seen, as well as small pensions and upscale lodges, restaurants, teahouses and simple picnic sites.

 If the outdoors are your passion, head out to a nearby "Estancia" where you can enjoy a BBQ lunch or perhaps a traditional folklore show.
 Or spend the day in Uruguay visiting the UNESCO World Heritage Site of Colonia del Sacramento.
+You can even rent a bike and enjoy the sites and sounds of BA at your leisure, from the zoo to the rose garden, it's yours to discover!

 If you are interested in art, tango, cooking or exploring the cafe culture of Buenos Aires, consider a themed private tour.
 Just ask your Sales Consultant for more details in figuring out the most suitable options for you.